mrcore5/mrcore4-legacy/README.md

 ## Official Documentation

-This package uses your Laravel `config/database.php` file, so there is no special configuration for database.
+This package uses your Laravel `config/database.php` config file and is looking for both a `sqlsrv` and `mysql` connection array.

 This package uses SMTP mail settings from Laravel, so you will need to define those in your .env like so